Koriagami/Teto-Map-of-the-Day/README.md

 **Purpose:** Allow Discord users to submit their favourite osu! maps in a moderated environment.

+#### NOTE: This tool was "vibe coded" on the spot out of curiosity.
+All the code in this repo is 98% AI generated.

 ## Features
 - `/teto setup` (admin only) — set the operating channel (where submissions are posted)
 - `/teto map submit <maplink> [recommended_mod_1..5]` — submit a map (one submission per user per calendar date)